Bunnicula (TV series)

 Bunnicula is an American animated television series from Warner Bros.
 Animation developed by Jessica Borutski, produced by Borutski and Maxwell Atoms, and broadcast by Cartoon Network and Boomerang.
 The show is loosely based on the children's book series of the same name by James and Deborah Howe.
 In the show, a vampire rabbit named Bunnicula drinks carrot juice instead of blood to strengthen his super abilities in new paranormal adventures.

 Plot

-After moving to New Orleans with her father and pets, Chester and Harold, Mina Monroe is left with a key given to her by her late Aunt Marie that she uses to open a cellar in the Orlock Apartments.
+After moving to New Orleans with her father and their two pets, Chester and Harold, Mina Monroe is left with a key given to her by her late Aunt Marie that she uses to open a cellar in the Orlock Apartments.
 Doing this frees a vampire rabbit named Bunnicula who drains vegetables instead of blood to strengthen his powers.
 Unaware of his traits, she adopts him and makes him a new member of the Monroe family.
 The series is mostly set with Chester and Harold joining Bunnicula in his supernatural adventures involving situations only he can solve.